-What do you do if you have 20 years to retire and no money?
+You've lived your life to the fullest.
+But now, you're 20 years from retirement and have no money.
 Don't panic.
-You might be able to retire rich in 20 years if you make the right investment decisions now.
+You can still retire in 20 years if you just make the most of your investment decisions now.

 Determining Investment Goals